Tennis and Golfer’s Elbow Treatment

 - Epicondylitis is an irritation or inflammation of the tendons around the elbow joint.

-- Golfer’s Elbow (medial epicondylitis) is a similar condition, though the pain focus is the knobby bump on the inside of the elbow closest to the body (the medial side).
+- Golfer’s elbow (medial epicondylitis) is a similar condition.
+However, the pain focus is the knobby bump on the elbows inside closest to the body (the medial side).

-Both tennis elbow and golfer’s elbow typically result from repetitive arm movement and more often occur as a result of everyday activity rather than golfing or tennis playing.
+Both tennis elbow and golfer’s elbow typically result from repetitive arm movement and more often occur due to everyday activity rather than golfing or tennis playing.
 Over-using the muscles in the arm can lead to tiny tears (microtears) in the tendons that attach the muscles in the forearms to the epicondyles.
 If the activity is continued without allowing the tears to heal, the tendons can become inflamed and very painful.

-While this condition can be caused by excessive use of the arm in long sessions practicing your golf swing or tennis stroke, it is more often the result of other everyday activities including painting, raking, pitching, rowing, hammering and using a screwdriver.
+- This condition can be caused by excessive use of the arm.
+For example, in long sessions practicing your golf swing or tennis stroke, it is more often the result of other everyday activities, including painting, raking, pitching, rowing, hammering, and using a screwdriver.

 Symptoms of Lateral or Medial Epicondylitis

-- Pain and discomfort when moving the elbow (and sometimes at rest) – to the outside of the elbow if tennis elbow and the inside of the elbow if golfer’s elbow.
+- Pain and discomfort while moving the elbow (and sometimes at rest) – to the outside of the elbow if tennis elbow and the inside of the elbow if golfer’s elbow.

 - Pain radiating down the forearm and possibly weakness in the wrist.